Our Leadership Team

 In 2005, Dave was inducted into the Ohio Wesleyan Athletic Hall of Fame and the New Jersey Lacrosse Hall of Fame.
 In 2007, Dave earned a master’s degree in Learning and Teaching from Harvard University.
 Dr. Breslin earned a Ph.D. from the University of Georgia in Educational Theory and Practice in 2015.
 His dissertation focused on socioeconomic class and equity for underrepresented populations in independent schools.
 Dr. Breslin came from North Cobb Christian School in Kennesaw, Georgia, where he served for three years as middle school principal.

 Prior to NCCS, Breslin was the Social Science chair at Wesleyan School in Peachtree Corners, Georgia for four years.
 Dr. Breslin spent twelve years at the Covenant School in Charlottesville, where he taught lower and middle school history.
 During his time at Covenant, Breslin’s varsity boys’ lacrosse teams won eleven conference championships and five state championships.
 Breslin began his career at Chesapeake Academy in Irvington, where he taught 5th grade, middle school history, and served as the school’s athletic director.
-Dave and his wife, Kristen, are the proud parents of 9 year-old Luke, a third grader, and Kayleigh, a first grader, who both attend WCA.
+Dave and his wife, Kristen, are the proud parents of 10 year-old Luke, a fifth grader, and Kayleigh, a second grader, who both attend WCA.
 As a family, the Breslins enjoy traveling, reading, outdoor activities, and University of Alabama Crimson Tide football.
 The Breslins attend Williamsburg Community Chapel.

 Head of Administration